 ResTek Consultants provide instruction and assistance to students living on campus in the form of room visits, phone, and email communications.
-ResTek focuses on network/Internet connection issues, responsible network use, and cable TV support.
+ResTek focuses on network/Internet connection issues, responsible network use, cable TV and IPTV support.
 Consultants work a flexible schedule, with an emphasis on educating students about their technology so that they may solve future problems.

 - Troubleshoot resident wired and wireless connections to our network for a wide variety of devices

-- Troubleshoot cable TV issues
+- Troubleshoot cable TV and IPTV issues

 - Assist and educate residents in a one-on-one environment, by phone, email, or visiting the resident’s room